prettier/prettier-vscode/README.md

 ```

 &#x26a0; A word of warning-if you have any other code formatting extensions installed such as for example hugely popular `HookyQR.beautify` or `taichi.react-beautify` they might take precedence and format your code instead of Prettier leading to unexpected results.

+## Migrating from Versions 2.x

+Version 3.0 has a number of breaking changes.
+The main thing to be aware of is that this extension no longer supports adding prettier specific settings to the VS Code configuration.
+If you previously had settings like `prettier.tabWidth` or anthing else from the [Prettier Configuration](https://prettier.io/docs/en/options.html) those VS Code settings will be ignored.
+Version 3.0 of the extension will attempt to find and warn you if it detects those settings as well as help you migrate to a `.prettierrc` file.

+Additionally, the settings for Linters have been removed.
+Linters are still supported, but the settings are no longer needed.
+See the [documentation on linters below](#vs-code-eslint-and-tslint-integration).

+Finnaly, there are a few smaller breaking changes, including removal of support for older versions of prettier.
+See the [CHANGELOG](https://github.com/prettier/prettier-vscode/blob/master/CHANGELOG.md) for details.

 ### Prettier Resolution